cobbski/CIS194-My-Solutions/README.md

 UPenn Spring 13 Haskell Course available here https://www.cis.upenn.edu/~cis194/spring13/

 All the course-provided helper files and data are included along with my solutions.
+Bear in mind that I cannot verify these solutions are 100% correct.

 Versions used:
 * GHC 8.10.7